Too often carers don't look after themselves. We encourage carers to seek support from our wide range of free services. These are

 Information and guidance: knowing what to ask for, when and how, means that you and the person you care for can access what is available.
 We provide short sessions with a number of specialists in health, community services or government initiatives advising us of the latest news.

 The Short Breaks Fund is funded by the Scottish Government.
 As an unpaid carer, it can be difficult to spend time and money on yourself.
 By enabling you to take a short break either in the form of a brief holiday away, attending a family event or even going on a course to try something new, the short breaks fund can provide a break that can improve your physical or mental health, give you something to look forward to, give you time to recharge your batteries, give you a break from day-to-day routines or help you reconnect with old interests.
-If you are living in Mid Argyll, Kintyre and the Isles (Islay, Jura and Gigha), then you are eligible to make an application.
+If you are living in Mid Argyll, Kintyre and the Islands (Islay, Jura and Gigha), then you are eligible to make an application.
 Speak with our staff in your local area for the application.